tsnellgrove/dark_castle3/doc/to_do.md

 				- DONE: set earthen_jug weight to 1.5
 				- DONE: change drink() => remove_item()
 				- DONE: update drink() to decrement Creature weight
+		- TBD: weight inc / dec for garment / wear
 		- TBD: standardize portable container weight increment / decrement
 			- TBD: move Container increment and decrement to append and remove with conditional on is_item()
 			- TBD: do I really need an extension for portable container?
 Can I conditionalize probhibited?
+		- TBD: handle edge cases (e.g. 1 lb diff order of operations issues)
 		- TBD: address give() method if target creature is beyond max_weight
 			IDEA: "the X refuses the item.
 They appear to be overburdened."
-		- TBD: handle edge cases (e.g. 1 lb diff order of operations issues)
+		- TBD: doc_strings
 			- TBD: doc_string regarding max_weight vs. max_count for creatures
+			- TBD: compare weight in dark castle to Zork inventory capacity

 	- IDEA: in interp(), what about making prep check similar to put() for all prep verbs
 		- IDEA: could have a prep attribute for each prep verb